 A committee will review the appeal form and notify the student.
 If a student’s appeal is approved, the student will be placed on financial aid probation.
 This means that the student will be awarded financial aid for the subsequent academic term, contingent upon the student meeting the conditions specified in the appeal approval process.

 - Students for whom it is determined that circumstances are such that it is unlikely they will be able to meet the standards by the next evaluation period will need to have a student academic plan put into place in order to demonstrate that the student will meet Satisfactory Academic Progress standards by a specific point in time.

 - Students on probationary status who succeed at meeting the Standards of Academic Progress during the subsequent academic term will be considered fully eligible for federal student aid.

 - Students who, at the end of the probationary term, continue to fail to meet the standards for Satisfactory Academic Progress will be suspended from financial aid eligibility.
 Students who are suspended may submit a new appeal form to the Dean of Student Success.

 Suspended students who subsequently meet all three of the Satisfactory Progress Standards and are in good standing regain their eligibility for federal financial aid.

 Students whose appeals are denied may consider non-federal sources of student financial aid.
-Please contact the MTI Financial Aid Office if you have any questions.
+Please contact the Mitchell Tech Financial Aid Office if you have any questions.